 Make use of the adept concierges, who go out of their way to make sure guests get the most out of the local area and the hotel’s sister properties.
 They can point out some of the best routes for a mountain bike tour, for example, or arrange visits to the region’s wilder areas, where an expert guide will point out a huge variety of indigenous wildlife.
 If you’re one for the active life, there’s also surfing, kite surfing, water skiing and sailing on offer.
 Looking to enlist a little horsepower?
 Hop over to ranch hotel Estancia Vik, where you’ll have 1,500 acres to play with.
 If that’s whet your appetite Haras Godiva run horse riding tours along the Atlantic coastline, giving you the chance to fulfil any childhood fantasies of galloping along a pristine beach.
 If you’re looking for something really romantic, go for one of their full moon rides.
 Grape devotees shouldn’t miss a trip to Bodega Garzón, a state-of-the art winery with a fine-dining restaurant, helicopter landing pad and even their own hot air balloon.
 There’s a range of tours on offer, some with a gourmet lunch and a tasting of their olive oils and cheeses throw in.

-Few restaurants are more in tune with José Ignacio’s bohemian leanings than Marismo, where simple wooden tables are set out on the sand, surrounded by thick greenery and open-pit fires.
+For seafood on the sand, try La Susana, the beachfront grill at sister hotel Bahia Vik.
+Quickly earning a reputation as the Uruguayan answer to Club 55 in St. Tropez, this cabana-covered restaurant has become a José Ignacio hotspot thanks to the quality of the food – anything from the vast grill is a safe bet – and its creative cocktails.
+Equally in tune with José Ignacio’s bohemian leanings is Marismo, where simple wooden tables are set out on the sand, surrounded by thick greenery and open-pit fires.
 Many come for the fish and steaks, which are sourced locally and grilled over charcoal or roasted in the wood-fired brick oven.
 Another beachside favourite is Parador La Huella, who’ve also made a name for themselves with their first-rate seafood – try the sea bass or the corvina, which are two of the most in-demand dishes on the menu.
 Another place that hits the mark is Juana, a deceptively simple-looking beach-shack serving delectable mod-Uruguayan dishes and choices South American wines.
 As you might have guessed, fish is a big feature, but the locally-sourced meat and vegetables are equally worthy of attention.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this design hotel in José Ignacio and unpacked their bottles of wine from the Vik estate, a full account of their beach break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Playa Vik José Ignacio in Uruguay…